anujdemo/dotnet-app/README.md

 Terraform state is saved to a storage account "terraformstate80" in the "tfstatefiles" container.

 # Adding new Clusters
-- Copy and modify an environments tfvars file.
-The filename must match the cluster name.
+-  modify an environments tfvars file. we can create multiple k8s cluster like testing , Staging ,Production environment.
 - There is a node_pools array in the tfvars file that describes the settings for each nodepool.